GithHayden/django-mythware/README.md

 auth pages/accounts not styling as required - bootstrap cdn link was from bootstrap.
 Updated with eneral bootstrap styling link.
 OPEN - Update to have homepage and products as seperate apps for more streamlined build?
 Password reset - fix.
+Update styling on all message eg - you have succesfully logged in.

 ** Include all technoligies and libraries ** sudo pip3 install django-forms-bootstrap